DoTheEvo/selfhosted-apps-docker/jellyfin/readme.md

 # Specifics of my setup

-* no long term use yet
+* no real long term use
+* findroid app does not jump subtitles like official one
 * amd cpu and no gpu, so no experience with hw transcoding
 * media files are stored and shared on trunas scale VM and mounted directly on the docker host using [systemd mounts](https://forum.manjaro.org/t/root-tip-systemd-mount-unit-samples/1191),